 Fans of these celebrities, who may already be more likely to mimic their lifestyles, scoop these animals up in droves.
 They dress them up.
 Showcase photos of them.
 And if they’re responsible pet owners, they’ll also be just as adamant about proper care.

 The biggest difference between larger breed dogs and smaller breed dogs is smaller ones tend to live longer, possibly a decade longer.
 And the longer that dog lives, the more expensive the dog is to take care of.
-While the average lifespan of a larger dog could be anywhere between seven to 13 years, smaller dogs can stay alive as long as 20 or more years.
-Cat owners can end up with their feline friends for lifespans as high as 30 years.
+While the average lifespan of a larger dog could be anywhere between seven to 13 years, smaller dogs can live as long as 20 or more years.
+Cat owners can end up with their feline friends having long lifespans, too.

 When It's Time to Let Go